 Members of America’s Essential Hospitals — and hospitals like them — fill a vital safety net role in communities across the country.
 They share a mission to care for everyone, including the uninsured and underinsured, low-income patients, and other marginalized people.
 Entire communities rely on these essential health systems for lifesaving services, such as trauma and burn care; public health and safety; and health professionals training.

-America’s Essential Hospitals calls on Congress to recognize the urgent need to define hospitals that form the foundation of our nation’s health care safety net by passing the Reinforcing Essential Health Systems for Communities Act.
+We call on Congress to recognize the urgent need to define hospitals that form the foundation of our nation’s health care safety net by defining essential hospitals into law.